Daniel15/Website/Daniel15.Web/Posts/2008-12-10-dj-sl-vs-unleashed-project-if-you-dance-dj-hansiro-gina-gina-edit.md

 ---

+# This post is originally from Daniel15's Blog at https://d.sb/2008/12/dj-sl-vs-unleashed-project-if-you-dance-dj-hansiro-gina-gina-edit

+---

 Because I couldn't find the lyrics of this song anywhere, I typed it up myself. :P

 Here's the song: